SPIRITUAL AUTOPSY ON ELIJAH

 “I know your works, that you are neither cold nor hot.
 I could wish you were cold or hot.
 “So then, because you are lukewarm, and neither cold nor hot, I will vomit you out of My mouth.”
 (Revelation 3:15-16 NKJV)

-When God’s fire goes out of a believer’s soul, he does not instantly become cold, but for a period, he may remain warm – neither cold nor hot.
+When God’s fire goes out of a believer’s soul, he does not instantly become cold, but for a period he may remain warm – neither cold nor hot.

-That is a very deceptive and dangerous spiritual state!
+This is a very deceptive and dangerous spiritual state!